 Powerlessness, and Violence," and the personal journal.

-operationalized -- that is, what questions were used to get at the
+operationalized -- that is, what were the questions used to get at the

 matter or process of his research.
-I will discuss this article in
+We will discuss this article in detail in

 Rubin "Measurement of Romantic Love" and

 - Explain in your own words the relation between

 what Rubin is doing and the ideas of validity explained in your